 If you would like a catalogue of available Lauren Baker works please enter your details here

-Baker’s most intricate work, which sold for £420,000 to an influential sheikh in Qatar, is a Steinway grand piano encrusted with half a million crystals (Feb 15).
+Baker’s most intricate work, which sold for £420,000 to a buyer in Qatar, is a Steinway grand piano encrusted with half a million crystals.

 Passionate about animals and conservation, Lauren is an ambassador for Save Wild Tigers and her ‘The Crystal Tigress’, a sculpted life-size tiger head encrusted with 52,000 crystals, which toured Asia and was endorsed by Jimmy Choo and Jaime Winstone, fetched £30,000 at the tiger conservation charity auction.

 Lauren Baker lives and works in London